How to Create an LLC in 5 Steps

 What is an LLC?

 An LLC, which stands for limited liability company, is a legal business entity that is designed to shield owners from personal losses.
 LLCs can be formed to run almost any type of business and can be owned by one or multiple people.
-When it comes to business structure, they are generally considered to be more complex than sole proprietorships, and less complex than corporations.
+When it comes to business structure, they are generally considered to be more complex than sole proprietorships and less complex than corporations.

-How to Create an LLC for your company
+Creating an LLC for your company

 1. Decide on a name.

 Generally, you’ll need to select a name that hasn’t already been registered by another LLC in your state.
-You can do this by finding your state’s business search database, which is commonly found on your state’s Secretary of State’s website.
+You can do this by finding your state’s business search database, which is commonly found on your state’s Secretary of State website.
 (For example, here’s Georgia’s.)

-Certain states might have specifications—for example, California LLCs must end with “LLC” in the title (or a similar abbreviation like “Ltd”).
+Certain states might have specifications.
+For example, California LLCs must end with “LLC” in the title (or a similar abbreviation like “Ltd.”).
 It’s a good idea to look up your state’s requirements as you decide on a name.

 2. Appoint a registered agent.

+A registered agent can be a person or a business entity that accepts tax or legal documents on behalf of the business.
 In many states, you can appoint yourself as a registered agent.
 However, hiring a third party might help with complicated paperwork if your business is large.
-In some states, such as New York, the Secretary of State acts as the default registered agent, but you may still choose to appoint your own.
+In some states, such as New York, the Department of State acts as the default registered agent, but you may still choose to appoint your own.

 3. File articles of organization.

-Regardless of which state you’re in, articles of organization are required to establish an LLC.
-Sometimes referred to as a certificate of organization, this is a document that submits essential information about your LLC.
+Articles of organization, sometimes referred to as a certificate of organization, are the official documents filed with your state to legally establish your LLC.
 You can typically find articles of organization on your state’s Secretary of State website.
-You’ll also have to pay a filing fee at this point, which typically falls between $50 and $150.
+You’ll also have to pay a filing fee at this point, which typically falls between $35 and $520 depending on your state [1].
+Have basic information like your LLC’s name and address and your registered agent’s name and address ready to go.
+You can generally submit your form online or through the mail.

 4. File an operating agreement.

-Though not required by all states, filing an operating agreement can help to determine your organization’s structure and be especially beneficial to LLCs with multiple owners.
-Operating agreements spell out how the organization will operate.
+Although not required by all states, filing an operating agreement can help to determine your organization’s structure and be especially beneficial to LLCs with multiple owners.
+Operating agreements outline how the organization will operate.
 Each owner or member of the LLC must sign the operating agreement.
+Several online resources, like RocketLawyer, provide free templates for operating agreements that can get the process started for you.

 5. Tackle other related tasks.

-• Getting an EIN (employee identification number)
+• Getting an employee identification number (EIN) if applicable

 • Obtaining a business license